SeongbinLim94/credit-card-purchase-volume-prediction/README.md

 ## Contained Files
 1. **data**
-In `data` folder, `201901-202003.csv` file is stored.
-In the dataset, the following columns are contained:
+In `data` folder, `201901-202003.zip` file is stored.
+If you decompress the file and look into the dataset, the following columns are contained:
   - REG_YYMM: Year and month of a credit card usage
   - CARD_SIDO_NM: The region of a credit card usage (The address of the store)
   - CARD_CCG_NM: The specific region of a credit card usage